The Single Girls: Production

 Ferd Sebastian said this was the first film he made with his wife that "we had a crew on.
 We added a sound man, boom man and a gaffer."

 The film was shot in two main locations: interiors at the Westlake Inn, Westlake Village, with all other locations were at Paradise Cove, in Malibu.

 Soundtrack

 The film features "Ms. America," co-written and performed by Bobby Hart of the Monkees fame.

 Trivia

-This film was made before 'Gator Bait (1973), which also starred the 1970 Playboy "Playmate of the Year" Claudia Jennings, but was released a year later.
+This film was made before 'Gator Bait (1973), which also starred the 1970 Playboy "Playmate of the Year" Claudia Jennings.
 The Sebastians and Jennings became close friends while making The Single Girls and Jennings asked the Sebastians to write a film for her.
 That film was Gator Bait.